The best portable monitors in 2023

 Reasons to avoid

 Another affordable portable monitor is the Dell C1422H, whose back-to-basics approach is something many can appreciate, especially if it allows them to save money.
-This ultralightweight monitor may be a little slim on extra features (though sadly, not the slimmest in form factor either), but it certainly delivers where it matters – on keeping you productive.
+This ultralightweight monitor may be a little slim on extra features (and sadly, not the slimmest in form factor either), but it certainly delivers where it matters – on keeping you productive.
 That starts with its USB-C cable and power pass-through functionality so you only need one single outlet to charge it and your laptop.

 It also comes with a 10- to 90-degree tilt and 300 nits of brightness, even though its contrast ratio isn't anything to write home about.
 That 1080p resolution is also just right for its 14-inch panel, giving you plenty of extra screen space without making everything look so small and hard to see.
 And, while it might be light of features, it boasts great colour accuracy and picture quality.
 Not too shabby for a monitor you need for productivity.

-The best portable monitor for travel
+Best portable monitor for travel

 Specifications